Key takeaways

 Level 3: Accountable marketing

-As a business, it should be your duty to check on your customers shortly after a purchase.
-This promotes confidence in what you offer and proves to customers that you’re reliable.
-It also encourages customers’ honest opinions about your products or services, which creates a deeper level of relationship marketing.
-This is accountable marketing.
+As a business, it should be your duty to check on customers shortly after a purchase.
+This promotes confidence in what you offer and proves you’re reliable.
+It also encourages honest opinions about your products or services, creating a deeper level of relationship marketing.

 Apple practices accountable marketing by offering training and awareness on health and environmental concerns through conversations with their customers.